EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Churchill.md

 - *On 25 August, with the Germans outside Kiev, Britain and Russia jointly invaded Iran with a small force.
 They were victorious in three days, and the Shah’s son was installed in his father’s place on the Peacock Throne.
 Britain was now able to supply Russia by land, and to protect the Anglo-Iranian Oil Company’s Abadan oilfields.
 ‘We had been doing something for which we had justification but no right,’ Churchill admitted privately.*

-- *Churchill told Colville that ‘So far the Government had only made one error of judgment: Greece.’105 He now blamed that campaign on Sir John Dill.
+- *Churchill told Colville that ‘So far the Government had only made one error of judgment: Greece.’
+He now blamed that campaign on Sir John Dill.
 Colville knew that the Greek campaign had in fact been Churchill’s idea and that Dill had initially opposed it, but the Prime Minister ‘has now got his knife right into Dill and frequently disparages him’.*

 - *The following day Churchill made light of the criticisms, telling his fellow MPs, ‘There was a custom in Imperial China that anyone who wished to criticize the Government had the right to … and, provided he followed that up by committing suicide, very great respect was paid to his words, and no ulterior motive was assigned.
 That seems to me to have been, from many points of view, a wise custom, but I certainly would be the last to suggest that it should be made retrospective.’*